DanielKeep/rust-recurrence/practical-intro-to-macros.md

 }</span><span class="sc-0">;</span>
 </pre>

 Now, the contexts match, and the code will compile.
-We can make this adjustment to our `recurrence` macro by explicitly capturing `a` and `n`.
+We can make this adjustment to our `recurrence!` macro by explicitly capturing `a` and `n`.
 After making the necessary changes, we have:

 ```rust
 macro_rules! count_exprs {